JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 If a "Objects.txt" file doesn't exist, no model is replaced.
 The format is a line per object: "FlightModels\ObjectA = FlightModels\NewObjA" See "Objects.txt".

+Suppose that the new craft is "FlightModels\[Model].opt".
+To define the cockpit POV, set CockpitPovX, CockpitPovY and CockpitPovZ in a file named "FlightModels\[Model]CockpitPov.txt" or create a section named "[CockpitPov]" in "FlightModels\[Model].ini".
+See "CorellianTransport2CockpitPov.txt"

 # crafts turrets
 The craft turrets are no longer limited to CorellianTransport2, MilleniumFalcon2, and FamilyTransport.
 You can now enable turrets for any craft.